dsoselia/dsoselia.github.io/_pages/about.md

   - /about.html
 ---

-Hi,
+Welcome
 ======

-I am Davit, a graduate student at the [University of Maryland, College Park](https://www.umd.edu/) as of Fall 2022.
-I have a passion for solving problems with ML and also enjoy better understanding what makes ML models tick and how we could improve them.
-Hoping that this step of my journey will help me progress in both of these areas.
+Hi there!
+My name is Davit and I am a graduate student at the [University of Maryland, College Park](https://www.umd.edu/) as of Fall 2022.
+I have a passion for solving problems with machine learning and am always looking for ways to better understand how models work and how we can improve them.
+I am excited to embark on this new journey and hope that it will help me progress in both of these areas.

-I enjoy all areas of ML, but if I were to rank them, the top would be CV, then NLP, and then Recommender Systems.
-I am also interested in the intersection of ML and other fields such as medical imaging, code generation, and security.
+I enjoy all areas of machine learning, but my particular interests include computer vision, natural language processing, and recommender systems.
+I am also interested in exploring the intersection of machine learning with other fields such as medical imaging, code generation, and security.

+In my professional experience, I have worked as a machine learning engineer and software engineer, and have completed internships in research.
+I have led projects in machine learning and software development, and have worked with clients in Georgia and the EU.
+My research interests include machine learning, computer vision, and robotics, and I have published papers in journals and presented at conferences and workshops.

+Thank you for visiting my personal web page.
+I hope you find the information here helpful.
+If you have any questions or would like to connect, please don't hesitate to reach out to me via my contact information.
+I am always happy to chat with other tech enthusiasts and share ideas and experiences.

 What's New?
 ======

-- 2022-09-05: Moved to College Park, MD to pursue studies in Computer Science at the University of Maryland, College Park.
-Really excited to get a chance to be back in an academic setting and delve deeper into some of the topics I've been interested in for a while now.
-I'm also looking forward to the opportunities that come with being in a new city and meeting new people.

-  This comes at the 3 year anneversary of arriving in Sweden, I am very grateful for the time I've had here and for the amazing people I've met, worked, and studied with.

-  Some of the highlights from my time in Sweden include:
+- 2022-09-05: I moved to College Park, MD to begin studying Computer Science at the University of Maryland.
+I am excited to return to an academic setting and have the opportunity to dive deeper into topics that I have been interested in for a while.
+I'm also looking forward to exploring a new city and meeting new people.This move marks the three-year anniversary of my arrival in Sweden, and I am grateful for the time I have had here and the amazing people I have met, worked with, and studied with.
+Some of the highlights of my time in Sweden include:

-  - Working as a research engineer as part at RPL under Prof. Hossein Azizpour, focusing on DL research has been really exciting for me and something I hope to continue doing in the future.
+  - Working as a research engineer at RPL under Professor Hossein Azizpour, where I had the opportunity to focus on exciting deep learning research that I hope to continue in the future.

-  - Trying to better approximate human movement with ML at Movability lab at KTH under prof. Elena Gutierrez Farewik.
+  - Collaborating with Professor Elena Gutierrez Farewik at the Movability Lab at KTH to try to better approximate human movement with machine learning.

   - Google TVC assignment, working on some really cool stuff, that unfortunately I can talk little about.

-  - FinSentim - Deep Learning for Financial Sentiment Analysis, developed togehter with my friends and collegues.
+  - Developing FinSentim, a tool for deep learning-based financial sentiment analysis, with my friends and colleagues.

   - Working on Chromosome and genetic data analysis using ML together with amazing team at Arkus AI.

-- 2021-08-21: Completed my thesis on 'Continual Learning and Biomedical Image Data' at KTH Royal Institute of Technology, Stockholm, Sweden.
-Really grateful to my supervisor Saikat Chatterjee for all the support and guidance throughout the thesis.
-Working on datasets of this size (4TB+ of data) was a first for me and proved an interesting challenge.
+- 2021-08-21: I am thrilled to have completed my thesis on 'Continual Learning and Biomedical Image Data' at KTH Royal Institute of Technology, Stockholm, Sweden.
+I am so grateful to my supervisor Saikat Chatterjee for all of their support and guidance throughout the process.
+Working with datasets of this size (4TB+ of data) was a new experience for me and proved to be an interesting challenge.
+I am so grateful to have had the opportunity to work on this project and am excited to see where it takes me in the future.